Top 10 Waterfalls in Indonesia

 3. Sekumpul, Bali

-4. Banyumala Twin, Bali
+4. Banyumala Twin Falls, Bali

 5. Sipiso-Piso, North Sumatra